 For people who abuse Seroquel, physical tolerance and dependence may lead to quickly ramping up the dose to achieve the initial high or feel normal.
 Some people may mix the drug with other intoxicating substances like alcohol, which is dangerous because it increases the sedative effects of the drug.
 Again, it is important to find a medical professional to help you safely stop abusing Seroquel, which means finding a detox program that has addiction specialists who understand Seroquel withdrawal.
 A rehabilitation program should then follow detox.

-Seroquel Withdrawal Symptoms and Why They Occur
+Seroquel Withdrawal Symptoms and Why they Occur

 You may experience several discontinuation symptoms, or symptoms of withdrawal, when you quit taking Seroquel or miss enough doses that your body completely metabolizes the substance out.
-More common withdrawal symptoms include:

 - Stomach upset